-I’m re-sharing this golden oldie recipe post and popping it on the homepage as it’s one of my all-time most read recipes ever!
+I’m re-sharing this golden oldie recipe post and popping it on the homepage as it’s one of my all-time most read recipes ever and is perfect for breakfasts, packed lunches or weekend treats.
+I love looking back at the cute pics of my sons when they were younger, too!

-Lots of you seem to love my fluffy gluten-free American pancakes and feedback that they are light, fluffy and even taste better than the regular gluten ones.
+Lots of you seem to love my fluffy gluten-free American pancakes and kindly message me to say you’ve found this recipe produces light, fluffy and delicious pancakes.
+Some of you have even commented that they taste better than the regular gluten/wheat pancakes.
+Wow!

-These light and airy wheat and gluten-free American style pancakes make for a long, lazy brunch although they’re also super quick to whip up on a morning, and can be frozen too so you can enjoy them whenever you feel like it.
+These light and airy, gluten-free American style pancakes make for a long, lazy brunch although they’re also super quick to whip up on a morning and can be frozen too so you can enjoy them whenever you feel like it.

-The kids love to help my husband and I make them and they are often added to packed lunches too.
+The kids like to help my husband and I make them and they make a great addition to packed lunches too.

 Here’s how to make them: